Appearing On-Camera: What Should You Wear?

 Avoid tiny patterns with a high level of contrast.

-Think of this blouse as too much information.
+Think of this dress as too much information.
 A digital video signal will choke at the small patterns and heavy contrast.
 The video picture will glare, glow and annoy in an ugly way.
 There is an official name for this, the Morie Effect.

 This does not mean you can’t wear patterns.
 Some patters do fine.
 Size and contrast are what to look for.